lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    The 'compute ave' is used to average the per atom coordination number that is calculated by the 'coord/atom' compute.
+    The *compute ave* is used to average the per atom coordination number that is calculated by the *coord/atom* compute.
-    This averaging is necessary as 'coord/atom' returns an array where each value corresponds to a certain couple of atom i-j.
-Such array can't be printed by 'fix ave/time'.
+    This averaging is necessary as *coord/atom* returns an array where each value corresponds to a certain couple of atom i-j.
+Such array can't be printed by *fix ave/time*.
     Finally, let us complete the script by adding the run section:

 ..  code-block:: lammps